 Some last things you need to know when you’re visiting Umbria, the Italian region where Marmore Falls is located.

-1) As with most of continental Europe, Italy is at its best in spring, summer, or autumn, but don’t let that hinder you from making a visit during a low season winter.
-There are far less tourists and as such, prices are lower, and you get more value for your money.
+1) As with most of continental Europe, Italy is at its best in spring, summer, or autumn, but don’t let that hinder you from making a visit during a low-season winter.
+There are far fewer tourists and as such, prices are lower, and you get more value for your money.
 Top sites in Umbria include Monti Sibillini National Park where you can take a donkey ride through the mountains and towns like Orvieto with one of the most beautiful cathedrals I’ve seen to date.

 2) To experience the best of the Umbria, book a guided tour.

 3) If you like Italy as much as I do, read some of our most popular blog posts.

 - Books In Boats At The Libreria Acqua Alta Bookstore in Venice – When in Venice, stop at the bookstore, Libreria Acqua Alta.
 See books packed into boats, the resident cats, a staircase made from books & more.

 - Eating Lunch At Tschötscherhof Farm In The Italian Alps – Stop for lunch, eat locally grown produce, & visit a historical museum at the remote Tschötscherhof Farm in the Italian Alps.

 - The Day Of San Giovanni Battista In Riomaggiore, Italy – While in Italy, travel to Cinque Terre and observe San Giovanni Battista In Riomaggiore where the streets are lined with flower petals.